bigsteve/sample-spring-sendgrid/README.md

 * Install and run

-Run mvn clean install then run the appication
+Run mvn clean install then run the application

 #Thanks to: